Scottish independence: Referendum deal goals 'achieved'

 Mr Moore added: "I am very happy for us to take whatever length of time it requires to thoroughly investigate all these different issues.

-"If you look at the key issues, about the economy about our security about our place in the world on all of these issues there's a very strong positive case for Scotland continuing to be part of the United Kingdom."'Time to campaign'
+"If you look at the key issues, about the economy about our security about our place in the world on all of these issues there's a very strong positive case for Scotland continuing to be part of the United Kingdom."

 He said he had no problems with 16- and 17-year-olds voting and he would like to see a debate on this being widened to include general elections in future.